laurmcco/judeanpillarfigurineexhibit/pages/rti.md

 - Can be combined with other methods, like microscopy

 - Note: a current drawback of RTI compared to other methods of computational photography like 3D modeling is that RTI does not permit measurement.
 Also, not all materials respond well to RTI analysis.
-Shiny objects interfere with the method of RTI capture and are difficult to image.
+Shiny objects interfere with the method of RTI capture and are difficult to image

 ## Browse All RTIs